 When you are looking into getting dental implants, it is important to know the different kinds of implants that are offered.
 There are three main styles of dental implants.
 They are named after the specific parts of the jaw bone that they connect to.

-Endosteal Implants – These are the most common forms of dental implants.
-The name “endosteal” refers to a layer of connective membrane that lines the surface of your jaw bone.
+These are the most common forms of dental implants.
+Endosteal means the implant gets placed within the bone.
 Endosteal implants are the classic implants that have a screw-like appearance.
-They are screwed directly into your jaw and your jaw slowly fuses to the implants as the bone heals.
-An artificial tooth is attached to the ends of these implants after the gums have healed.
+They are screwed directly into your jaw which gives them their initial stability.
+Over the next 4-6 months, your jaw slowly fuses to the implant as the bone heals.
+An artificial tooth attaches at the ends of these implants after the gums heal.

-Transosteal implant – This form of dental implant is rarely used in modern dental procedures.
-However, it was widely used in the past.
-It was first used in 1953, has a lower success rate and there can be more cases of long-term complications.
-For patients who currently have transosteal implants, it is a good idea to visit your dentist and ensure that the implants are still in good condition.
-This implant is placed within the jaw bone, rather than on the surface.
+This form of dental implant is rare in modern dental procedures.
+It was first used in 1953, has a lower success rate and there can be greater potential for long-term complications.
+It was typically made of stainless steel and had a plate on the outside of the lower jaw bone in the chin area (but beneath the skin), with two to four pins that went through the lower jaw bone and extended beyond the gum tissue.
+For patients who currently have transosteal implants, it is a good idea to visit your dentist.
+Be sure that the implants are still in good condition.

-A bioceramic called Zirconia can be used as a substitute for titanium.
-Zirconium is processed and heavily treated and is eventually refined into zirconium dioxide.
-Once it is in this crystallized form, it becomes extremely strong and can be used as a dental implant.
+A bioceramic called Zirconia is used as a substitute for titanium.
+Zirconium is a metal and is treated and refined into zirconium oxide.
+It is considered a ceramic and has the physical properties of ceramics.
+It is also biocompatible; allowing for the bone to grow against the surface of the material.
+It is extremely strong and can be used as a dental implant.

-Ceramic and porcelain can be used for the prosthetic tooth.
-This prosthetic tooth that sits on top of the implant can be made out of a variety of materials.
+Prosthetic teeth are often ceramic or porcelain.
+This prosthetic tooth that sits on top of the implant is often made out of a variety of materials.
 These include:

 Visit VCCID For A Consultation Today

+Dental implants can have an incredible impact on your daily life.
+They have the ability to restore the full function of your teeth and jaw after tooth loss.
+Here are some frequently asked questions about dental implants to learn more about your options.
 If you would like to learn more about dental implants in Vancouver, contact our office today.
 Schedule a consultation and get the professional opinion you need to decide if implants are a good option for you.
+Call 604-434-0248.